bufferapp/android-guidelines/project_style_guidelines.md

 **Note:**

 - Imports should be alphabetically ordered within each grouping, with capital letters before lower case letters (e.g. Z before a)
-- There should be a blank line between each major grouping (android, com, junit, net, org, java, javax)
+- There should be a blank line between each major grouping (android, com, JUnit, net, org, java, javax)

 ####2.2.14 Logging